mikoontz/remote-sensing-resistance/readme.md

-Remote sensing resilience
+Remote sensing resistance
 ================

-This repository represents the entirety of the "remote sensing resilience" project which seeks to address the question: Does heterogeneity in forest structure make a forest resistant to wildfire?
+This repository represents the entirety of the "remote sensing resistance" project which seeks to address the question: Does heterogeneity in forest structure make a forest resistant to wildfire?
 That is, does greater heterogeneity decrease wildfire severity when a fire inevitably occurs?

 We rely on Google Earth Engine and R as our GIS.
 All Earth Engine code is in the ee-remote-sensing-resistance folder, which is itself a repository housed in Google's version control system.
 We mirror it here such that this repository remains a complete representation of the project.